joknarf/deferlib/README.md

 Provides functions library to use to get values for resource parameters from files/command executed on agent side (deferred), providing way to control resources from agent host local things without creating facts that executes on all servers.
-These function are to declare as Deferred type to be executed on agent side.

 ## Setup